Sp0utn1k/barry_website/README.md

 - **Automatic Deployment**: Seamlessly deploy updates via Git pushes.
 - **Secure Access**: Utilizes SSH keys for secure communication between PC and Raspberry Pi.

-## Prerequisites

-Before proceeding, ensure you have the following:

-- **Hardware**:
-  - Raspberry Pi 5 with the latest Raspberry Pi OS Lite installed.
-  - Network connectivity for the Raspberry Pi and your PC.

-- **Software**:
-  - Git installed on both your PC and Raspberry Pi.
-  - SSH access with SSH keys configured between your PC and Raspberry Pi.

-- **Repository**:
-  - The GitHub repository for Barry's Website: [https://github.com/Sp0utn1k/barry_website](https://github.com/Sp0utn1k/barry_website)

-**Note**: Replace any instances of `barry` with your specific username or hostname if they differ.

 ## Server Configuration

 ### 1. Update and Upgrade the System